We were excited to catch up with longtime Birmingham investor, Bryan Miles.

 Bryan Miles: That’s right.

 Matthew Whitaker: Yeah.
 The thing I think people need to understand about Section 8, because we get a lot of questions, when you decide if you’re going to rent … Especially in some of these low income areas of Birmingham, you can’t just say, “I’m not going to rent Section 8.”
 You’re essentially disqualifying as much as half of your potential market to rent that house to, maybe more in some areas.
-But you also need to know that Section 8, the residents are no different than a private pay resident because you’ve got to find good Section 8 residents to live in your home.
+But you also need to know that Section 8, the tenants are no different than a private pay tenant because you’ve got to find good Section 8 tenants to live in your home.
 So GK houses, we also qualify them that we don’t do a income qualification, but we do have to qualify them before they come move into one of our homes, because we want to still make sure that they’re a good tenant.
 Just because they’re on the program, just because they get this money subsidized from the government does not mean that they’re great housekeepers or that they aren’t getting into trouble.
-So very important to, again, screen residents and make sure whoever’s managing those homes are screening your residents before they move in.
+So very important to, again, screen tenants and make sure whoever’s managing those homes are screening your tenants before they move in.

 Bryan Miles: One of the things that I would tell any investor to do is find someone at least once a year, whether it’s Section 8 or not, preferably more than that and have your home inspected.
 Have somebody go through that home.
 One, if you’ve got a leaking roof and a tenant’s not reaching out to you or whatever.
 It may be gutters.
 I know when a lease we’ll put in there for the tenants responsible for gutters.
 Most of your tenants may not even own a ladder, I don’t know, but it’s an asset.
 You’ve got to take care of that asset.